praveena2j/awesome-Weakly-Supervised-Facial-Behavior-Analysis/README.md

 ## 📋 What's New

 - [May.
 2024] Create awesome-Weakly Supervised Facial Behavior Analysis repository.
+- [Oct.
+2024] Updated the list of papers.

 ## 👥 Contributing
 Please feel free to refer this repository for your FER research/development and send me [pull requests](https://github.com/kdhht2334/awesome-SOTA-FER/pulls) or email [Praveen](praveenrgp1988@gmail.com) to add links.